top of page

 Today members of this Congregation include brothers, priests, doctors, pharmacists, teachers, lab technicians and nurses.
 The CFIC is present in over 20 countries all around the world including Italy, Argentina, Bolivia, Peru, India, Cameroon, the Philippines where their facilities work alongside existing agencies and other religious orders in places such as leper colonies, institutes for the handicapped, community centers for the mentally ill, shelters for families and children in need, secondary schools, assistance for homeless and street children, inhabitants of squatter settlements, hospital facilities and counseling for the sick.

-Here in North America, the Congregation serves parishes in Canada in Toronto, Edmonton and Calgary, as well as parishes in Columbus, Ohio; St. Paul, Minnesota; and Merida, Mexico.
-Click on the map to the left to enlarge!
+Here in North America, the Congregation serves parishes in Canada, including Toronto, Edmonton, Calgary, and now Nova Scotia, through the newly established Margaree Pastoral Unit.
+The Congregation also serves parishes in Columbus, Ohio; St. Paul, Minnesota; and Mérida, Mexico.